Nadavlistingsync/human-essay-bot/chrome-extension/README.md

 5. **Choose your settings** (typing speed, essay length)
 6. **Click "Start Writing Essay"**
 7. **Watch the AI write your essay** in real-time!

+### Browser Control
+1. **Click the extension icon** on any webpage
+2. **Use the Browser Control section** to:
+   - Navigate (back, forward, refresh, new tab)
+   - Take screenshots
+   - Bookmark pages
+   - Manage tabs
+   - Scroll pages
+   - Click elements using CSS selectors
+   - Fill forms automatically
+   - Record and playback actions

+### Automation Features
+1. **Start Recording**: Click "🔴 Start Recording" to capture your actions
+2. **Perform Actions**: Navigate and interact with web pages normally
+3. **Stop Recording**: Click "⏹️ Stop Recording" when done
+4. **Playback**: Click "▶️ Playback" to replay recorded actions
+5. **Monitor**: The extension automatically tests and provides feedback

 ## Settings